- If your Surface won't connect to WiFi, check your network settings and make sure everything is in order.

 2. Check your network on a different device

-If your network appears on the list of available networks but you cannot connect, ensure the network works properly on another device.
-If you can’t connect on other devices, the issue may be with the network or your hardware.
+- If you can’t connect on other devices, the issue may be with the network or your hardware.

 3. Restart your network hardware and reconnect

 - Remove the power cord from your router or modem.

 - After all lights are out, wait thirty seconds and plug back the modem again.